flowcontrol12/docu/docs/04-User Guide/Configuration/03-Mapping/01-Lookups.md

 # Country and asn Lookup

 The lookup which can be used to search data in the "GeoLite2-ASN.mmdb" and  "GeoLite2-Country.mmdb" files.
-The lookup enables to search dates from "BGP Autonomous System" ("GeoLite2-ASN.mmdb") and "Country" ("GeoLite2-Country.mmdb") by ip key.
+The lookup enables to search of dates from "BGP Autonomous System" ("GeoLite2-ASN.mmdb") and "Country" ("GeoLite2-Country.mmdb") by ip key.

 ### Input keys